Democrats Intensify Calls For Potential Impeachment Over Whistleblower Complaint

 "This would be, I think, the most profound violation of the presidential oath of office certainly during this presidency, which says a lot, but perhaps during just about any presidency," Schiff said.

 Notably, House Speaker Nancy Pelosi still has not called for impeachment.
-Pelosi did, however, issue a statement on Sunday, warning the administration against withholding the full contents of the whistleblower's complaint.
+Pelosi did, however, issue a statement on Sunday warning the administration against withholding the full contents of the whistleblower complaint.

 "If the Administration persists in blocking this whistleblower from disclosing to Congress a serious possible breach of constitutional duties by the President, they will be entering a grave new chapter of lawlessness which will take us into a whole new stage of investigation," Pelosi wrote.

 House Democrats say they are legally entitled to see the full complaint.
-In remarks delivered Thursday, Schiff said the director of national intelligence is supposed to provide that information to Congress, but so far has not.
+In remarks delivered Thursday, Schiff said the director of national intelligence is supposed to provide that information to Congress but so far has not.

-"We do not have the complaint, we do not know whether the press reports are accurate or inaccurate about the contents of the complaint," said Schiff.
+"We do not have the complaint.
+We do not know whether the press reports are accurate or inaccurate about the contents of that complaint," said Schiff.

-Constitutional law expert Jonathan Turley told NPR's Rachel Martin that there could be a "court fight" over whether the Trump administration is required to disclose the substance of the whistleblower complaint to Congress.
+Constitutional law expert Jonathan Turley told NPR's Rachel Martin that there could be a "court fight" over whether the Trump administration is required to disclose to Congress the substance of the whistleblower complaint.

 "There's good arguments on both sides," Turley said.
 "But Congress clearly has legitimate interest in finding greater details as to what was said to this Ukrainian figure."

-Speaking Sunday on CNN, Treasury Secretary Steve Mnuchin said a congressional investigation into the whistleblower complaint would set "a terrible precedent."
+Speaking Sunday on CNN, Treasury Secretary Steven Mnuchin said a congressional investigation into the whistleblower complaint would set "a terrible precedent."

 "Conversations between world leaders are meant to be confidential," Mnuchin said.
 "If every time someone, for political reasons, raised a question and all of a sudden those conversations were disclosed publicly ... then why would world leaders want to have conversations together?"

-Trump told reporters on Sunday that his phone call with Ukrainian president Volodymyr Zelensky was "absolutely perfect," and he "did absolutely nothing wrong."
+Trump told reporters on Sunday that his phone call with Zelensky was "absolutely perfect" and that he "did absolutely nothing wrong."

-Trump said his conversation with Zelensky focused on the issue of corruption, and on "the fact that we don't want our people, like Vice President Biden and his son, [contributing to] the corruption already in Ukraine."
+Trump said his conversation with Zelensky focused on corruption and on "the fact that we don't want our people, like Vice President Biden and his son, [contributing to] the corruption already in Ukraine."

 When asked whether his administration would release a transcript of his conversation with Zelensky, Trump said he's "going to talk about it."